 One of the first settlers of St. Clair was B.J.
-Inge in 1843, who established a stagecoach way station on the road from St. Louis to Springfield where it met the road to Virginia Mines.
+Inge in 1843, who established a stagecoach way station on the road from St. Louis to Springfield, where it met the road to Virginia Mines.
 The settlement was called “Traveler’s Repose” when a post office opened.
-The stagecoach station was comprised of 13 rooms, for lodging, a tavern, and the post office.
+The stagecoach station comprised 13 rooms for lodging, a tavern, and the post office.

-In 1859, the Missouri Pacific Railroad arrived and the town’s name was changed to St. Clair in honor of a civil engineer from the railroad.
+In 1859, the Missouri Pacific Railroad arrived, and the town’s name was changed to St. Clair in honor of a civil engineer from the railroad.
 At that time, an official town was platted.
-With the arrival of the railroad, the town began to grow as it became a shipping center to move lead, iron ore, barite, lumber, livestock, poultry, and grain.
+With the railroad’s arrival, the town began to grow as it became a shipping center to move lead, iron ore, barite, lumber, livestock, poultry, and grain.

-Mining and lumbering continued to be a mainstay of the economy in St. Clair but it began to play out in the early 1920s, at which time the town was called home to about 450 people.
-Saving the day for the community, in came the International Shoe Company in 1922, which soon employed one out of three working-age people.
-Further boosting the town was the arrival of Route 66 in 1926, which brought more people through and area citizens responded by building services along the highway.
+Mining and lumbering continued to be a mainstay of the economy in St. Clair, but it began to play out in the early 1920s when the town was called home to about 450 people.
+Saving the day for the community came the International Shoe Company in 1922, which soon employed one out of three working-age people.
+Further boosting the town was the arrival of Route 66 in 1926, which brought more people through, and area citizens responded by building services along the highway.
 By 1930, the town boasted a population of 1145.

 After International Shoe Company closed in 1982, many residents began commuting to St. Louis for employment.
 However, in the following years, more industries and businesses were established.
 Today, St. Claire’s population is about 4,700.

-There are several historic sites in St. Clair including the old three-story International Shoe Company building located at 160 N. Main Street.
+There are several historic sites in St. Clair, including the old three-story International Shoe Company building located at 160 N. Main Street.
 It was listed on the National Register of Historic Places in 1994.
-The old Panhorst Feed Store, at 465 Saint Clair Street, which was established in 1918, was also listed on the National Register in 1990.
+The old Panhorst Feed Store, at 465 Saint Clair Street, established in 1918, was also listed on the National Register in 1990.

 The St. Clair Historical Museum, at 560 S Main Street, includes Indian artifacts, mining items, and other St. Clair and Franklin County memorabilia.
 At 145 Main Street, the family-owned Lewis Cafe has been serving up home-cooked meals since 1938.

-As travelers continue southwest, a photo opportunity arises when St. Clair’s quirky hot and cold water towers come in site.
+As travelers continue southwest, a photo opportunity arises when St. Clair’s quirky hot and cold water towers appear.